 How good is your website?
 Is it solid enough to be the foundation for your marketing?
-The Complete Guide to Building a High Performing Dental Website will help you evaluate your current site and show you the steps you can take to make your website a real business-generating machine.
+The Complete Guide to Building a High Performing Dental Website will help you evaluate your current site and show you the steps you can take to make your dental office website a real business-generating machine.

-Whether you’re a relatively new practice that started out with one of those rented “template” websites to save money, or an established practice with a site that “used to be” state-of-the-art, you should carefully consider whether your current website is helping your marketing or hurting it.
+Whether you’re a relatively new practice that started out with one of those rented “template” dental office websites to save money, or an established practice with a site that “used to be” state-of-the-art, you should carefully consider whether your current website is helping your marketing or hurting it.
 There are several tell-tale signs that can help you decide.

 Your site looks outdated

-Your pages take FOREVER to load
+Your dental website takes FOREVER to load

-Slow websites can be a result of limited hosting speeds, but the problem is more likely the way the website is built and coded.
+Slow sites can be a result of limited hosting speeds, but the problem is more likely the way the website is built and coded.
 You could try to diagnose and patch the problem(s), but the underlying cause is often widespread, so you may be better off starting from scratch.

 You aren’t getting enough new patients

-You SEO efforts aren’t getting you on page 1
+Your SEO efforts aren’t getting you on page 1

 While dental SEO doesn’t depend solely on the quality of your website, the technical aspects of your site can have a negative impact on how well you rank with Google and other search engines.
 If you’re not getting found, then it might be time for you to upgrade.